vinogradowvw/MachineLearningObsidianNotes/Linear Classifiers/Linear classifiers.md

-Linear classifier solving classification problem with following model:
+Linear classifier solving [[Classification]] problem with following model:
 (For simplicity classification into 2 groups will be considered)
 $$g(x, \theta) = sign \sum _{j=1}^n \theta_{j} f_{j}(x); \text{(sign of summation of all features with coefficients)}, Y = \{ -1, +1 \}$$
 or